 The Fundamentals of Body Positioning

-There are always going to be variations and different methods to consider, as there are with any other workout on the planet.
+There are always going to be variations and different methods to consider, as there are with other resistance training or essential bodyweight exercises on the planet.
 For right now let’s just focus on a tuck planche and work our way up from there, shall we?
 The basic position of a planche lean would be:

 - The underside of your elbows facing forward